RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/2-Designer/1-Tables/5-Table Configuration Guides/how-to-set-up-security-permissions-for-a-table/how-to-set-up-security-permissions-for-a-table.md

 Data tables hold sensitive data and many a times, operations on tables should be permissible by authorised people only.

+## Permission Behaviour

+There are 4 kinds of permission that can be applied to a User or Group:
+- **Read**: The ability to view the content of the item
+- **Edit**: The ability to alter the content of the item
+- **Delete**: The ability to delete the item
+- **Create**: The ability to create new items on this table

+:::note
-:::note[Note:] The permissions set on a table are the default permissions created items will have.
-These operations does not retroactively update permissions on existing items.
+Table level permissions are defaults.
+These permissions only apply to newly created items and have no impact on existing items.
 :::

 ## Adding User or Group Permissions to a Table